rotki/rotki/docs/api.rst

             "message": ""
         }

-    :resjson object result: Contains all supported chains and their types.
+    :resjson object result: Contains all supported chains, their types and if it is an EVM chain its EVM chain name.
     :statuscode 200: Success
     :statuscode 500: Internal rotki error